Victor-Palha/AshChat/docs/installation.md

 ```

 8. **Configure Environment Variables**
 Create a `.env` file in the root directory and add the necessary environment variables.
-Refer to `.env.example` for the required variables for the _auth service_, _email service_ and _chat service_.
+Refer to `.env.example` for the required variables for the _email service_, _chat service_ and _translate service_.

 9. **Create key files for the JWT**
 On the root directory, run the following command to create the key files for the JWT: